steven-nguyen22/Mechanic-Shop-Database-Website/README.md

 ## Project Description
 Importance/Interest
 - This project was interesting to me because I just completed a database class and wanted to implement my skills into a project.
 Creating a website allowed me to learn the front-end of web developement and combine it with my back-end knowledge of databases learned in class.
 Developing this website made me become more familiar with languages like HTML, PHP, and Javascript.
-It also allowed me to improve my SQL skills and basic website formatting skills through real life application.
+It also allowed me to improve my SQL skills and basic website styling skills through real life application.
 #### Languages, Tools, Technologies
 - HTML, PHP, Javascript, SQL - Main languages used.
 - Notepad++ - Main editor used.